Microprogram Courses

 This interdisciplinary course addresses two fundamental questions in the study of the mind: 1) what is consciousness?
 2) Can we explain the emergence and operation of this central feature of human life by analyzing the brain?

-PSY 6191 Non-Ordinary States of Consciousness
+PSY 6191 Seminar: Non-Ordinary States of Consciousness

 Students will learn about non-ordinary states of consciousness (NOSC) through an interdisciplinary lens, with an emphasis on phenomenology of psychedelic experiences, subjective experience, methods of NOSC research, cultural conceptualizations of NOSC, evolution of consciousness, mystical states, and neurophysiological processes that facilitate NOSC.